 All About La VILA JOIOSA, Villajoyosa

 La Vila Joiosa has over 3 kilometres of beaches, a lovely marina, a beach front promenade all along the central beach and the iconic multi coloured houses of the fisherman.
-Al Vila joiosa is also well know for its impressive Moors and Christian Fiesta usually held during the last week of July where there is a live re-enactment of the landing of the Moorish Army on the beaches at dawn, an all day battle which is finally brought to a close when the Arab leaders and their armies are thrown into the sea.
+La Vila joiosa is also well known for its impressive Moors and Christian Fiesta usually held during the last week of July where there is a live re-enactment of the landing of the Moorish Army on the beaches at dawn, an all-day battle which is finally brought to a close when the Arab leaders and their armies are thrown into the sea.

 Places of interest and ideas of things to do in Vila Joiosa

 - Promenade: beside beach from the multi coloured houses to the marina.

 - Marina: at the end of the central beach, the fish auctions take place Monday to Friday at 17.30 in the Lonja.

 - Multi Coloured Fishermen’s Houses: great backdrop to central beach.

 - Chocolate Factories: free to visit, each has a museum and shop

 - Moors & Christian Fiesta: held every July especially spectacular as the armies arrive on boats.